We are open and shipping orders.

 This transmission pan will work with the stock filter.
 A filter extension is not needed as the oil will be picked up from the same place as with the stock pan.
 The filter bolts to the valve body.

-We have this pan installed on several Mustangs and Explorers.
+Our customers have installed this pan on several Mustangs and Explorers.
+Our thanks for those who provided their comments and pictures.

 2006 Mustang 4.0L V8 PML Transmission Pan Installation